midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 In order to refer to contract types in Compact, it is necessary to add a construct to the language that collects the elements of the contract and associates them with an identifier.
 That identifier becomes available as a *contract type* in Compact, used to describe references to any instance of the contract.
-The same identifier is used as a stem for various names outside of Compact, such as file names and TypeScript type names.

 The following change to the grammar is proposed:

 ```
 PELT   --> CTDEFN

-CTDEFN --> contract CONTRACT-NAME { CTELT ... }
+CTDEFN --> EXPORT^OPT contract CONTRACT-NAME { CTELT ... }

 CTELT  --> PRAGMA
        --> INCLD